 The is by far the best way to connect Airtame to more than one network.
 It is the most secure as it is all handled by your firewall; it will give a great performance as all traffic flow through Ethernet (via Airtame PoE adapter or Ethernet adapter) or 5GHz, and it simplifies the network administration.

 All instructions are explained here: How to create a VLAN setup using DMZ.

 Alternatively, the Airtames can be placed on the guest network and routing the specific ports from the internal network to the guest network.
 This will allow internal and guest users to stream without giving guests access to the internal network.
 This may go against your organization's security practices hence we do not endorse this over the DMZ method listed before this option.

 3. Using both connections (WiFi + Wired)

 Airtame can handle one WiFi connection and one Ethernet connection simultaneously (to two different networks).
-This setup is more accomplishable and maintains security but can also go against your organizations security practices as the networks could technically get bridged since they route to the same linux kernel.
+This setup is more accomplishable and maintains security but can also go against your organization's security practices as the networks could technically get bridged since the route to the same Linux kernel.
 The only drawback is that the guest WiFi may not provide the same quality as the wired internal connection.
 See how to set Airtame up using an Ethernet adapter.

-To complement this setup, you must customize the on-screen instructions for your internal and guest users.
+To complement this setup, you can customize the on-screen instructions for your internal and guest users.

 4. Using Airtame's own WiFi for guests